 Don’t hop in the shower, swim in a pool, or even sweat profusely.

-Wetting your hair (especially with a harsh shampoo) can strip off the keratin sealed into the hair fibers, effectively washing away your treatment.
+Wetting your hair (especially with a harsh shampoo) can strip off the keratin sealed into the hair strands, effectively washing away your treatment.

 Wait a few days before your first hair wash day.